 Meals on Wheels

 Approximately 25,000 meals are delivered by the Guernsey Voluntary Service every year.
-The service is available 6 days a week -Monday to Saturday.
-To receive Meals on Wheels one must be referred to the GVS by a doctor or other medical professional, and the facility is available to anyone who needs it, not just the elderly.
+The service is available six days a week, Monday to Saturday.
+To receive Meals on Wheels, one must be referred to the GVS by a doctor or other medical professional, and the facility is available to all ages, not just the elderly.
 Clients pay a small charge for the Meals on Wheels service which is subsidised by the GVS.

 Four rounds go out each day from the Princess Elizabeth Hospital.
-Volunteers work in pairs: they leave the PEH at 10.30 am and return about 2½ hours later- although volunteers are asked to be aware that should there be a problem with an elderly person, the round could take longer.
+Volunteers work in pairs: they leave the PEH at 10:30 a.m. and return about two and a half hours later - although volunteers are asked to be aware that should there be a problem with an elderly person, the round could take longer.
 Duties are on a rota basis, organised by the Team Leaders.
 Each volunteer decides how often they wish to do a duty - most people do a duty once every four weeks, but some volunteer every week.

-GVS must provide and maintain four cars which are based at Burnt Lane, plus there are the costs of administering the Meals on Wheels service for which there are 2 part time employees job sharing.
-We try and obtain sponsorship for the purchase of the cars so if you know of any organisation which might be able to assist with this please contact Jubilee Day Centre.
+GVS provides and maintains four cars which are based at Burnt Lane, plus there are the costs of administering the Meals on Wheels service for which there are two part-time employees job sharing.
+We try and obtain sponsorship for the purchase of the cars so if you know of any organisation which might be able to assist with this, please contact the GVS Office.